Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

 | where Category == 'AzureFirewallNetworkRule'
 | order by TimeGenerated desc
 ```
-This should return you the cause why the ASE was not able to communicate with the Azure Redis Cache.
+This should return the cause why the ASE was not able to communicate with the Azure Redis Cache.

 ![]({{ site.baseurl }}/media/2022/08/ase_azfw_rule_deny.png)

 As you can see, the TCP request from 10.1.1.254 to 11.0.1.4 was denied.

-The 10.1.1.254 correspond to the IP address of the Fibonacci Web App, you can see here the CIDR of the subnet allocated for the Application Service Environment.
+The 10.1.1.254 IP corresponds to the IP address of the Fibonacci Web App, you can see here the CIDR of the subnet allocated for the App Service Environment.

 ![]({{ site.baseurl }}/media/2022/08/asev3_snet.png)

-The 11.0.1.4 correspond to the **private endpoint** used for the Azure Redis Cache.
+The 11.0.1.4 IP corresponds to the **private endpoint** used for the Azure Redis Cache.

 Now, you need to create a Network Rule in the Azure firewall to allow the communication between the ASE subnet and the private endpoint of the Azure Redis Cache.

 ![]({{ site.baseurl }}/media/2022/08/azfw-network-rule.png)

-## Try again the Fibonacci Api
+## Try the Fibonacci API again

-Now, you should restart the Fibonacci Api, if the connection to Redis cache is not possible the Fibonacci won't try again.
+Now, you should restart the Fibonacci API, if the connection to Redis cache is not possible the Fibonacci won't try again.

 The first time you try with a len of 5 you will have the property **valueFromCache** with a value of **FALSE**.